Rosemary Drysdale’s New Seed Stitch Book Is a Knitting Stitch Dictionary, Pattern Book and Technique Book, All in One

 Attractive and Appealing Projects — The projects presented in the book are useful, practical and aesthetically pleasing.
 The clothing and accessories are all stylish enough to be wearable now, yet classic enough that they’re likely to remain fashionable several years into the future.
 They would all be easy to integrate into the average woman’s wardrobe; and many of the pieces are unisex designs that could also be integrated into a guy’s wardrobe assuming you take care in choosing guy-friendly colors and fibers to knit with.

-An Outstanding Library of Usable, Versatile Seed Stitch Patterns — Considering the stitch patterns are all variations on the seed stitch, there’s a spectacular diversity of different looks included — all of which are right on trend for 2019.
+An Outstanding Library of Usable, Versatile Seed Stitch Patterns — Considering the stitch patterns are all variations on the seed stitch, there’s a spectacular diversity of different looks included — all of which are still on-trend for 2023.
 There’s a collection of interesting and highly wearable two-color patterns including trendy chevrons, checks, diamonds, grids, triangles and stripe patterns.
 There are some fantastic slip stitch patterns that are striking to look at yet simple to understand and knit.

 There are lovely solid-colored stitches that are intriguing to knit because of the contrasting textures.
 Some of the stitches feature combinations of cables and seed stitch.
 There are a couple of lovely lace chevron stitches, and some intriguing diagonal stitches.
 To my eyes, there isn’t a single dud in the group; they’re all useful, and I can envision multiple uses for just about all of them.